s33m4nn/ex_sieve/DATE_VALIDATION_FIX.md

-# Date Validation Fix
+# Date and Enum Validation Fix

 ## Problem
-When users provided invalid date/datetime values (e.g., `"2025a-09-01"`, `"2025-13-01"`), the ExSieve library would crash with an `Ecto.Query.CastError` at query execution time:
+When users provided invalid date/datetime/time or enum values, the ExSieve library would crash with an `Ecto.Query.CastError` at query execution time.

+### Date/DateTime Example
 ```
 ** (Ecto.Query.CastError) lib/ex_sieve/builder/where.ex:47: value `"2025a-09-01"` in `where` cannot be cast to type :date in query: